BeeStation/BeeStation-Hornet/code/modules/mob/say_readme.md

 	create_private_chat_message(message, message_language, atom/speaker, list/hearers)
 		Makes a runechat to hearers. src is not included to hearers, so that you need to give it to the param if you want.
-		This is used for specific methods like telepathy when you want to display a runechat from it. speaker parameter exists because src is not always reliable.
+		This is used for specific methods like telepathy when you want to display a runechat from it.

 /mob
 	say_dead(message)